refnx/refnx/INSTALL_CONTRIBUTE.md

 --------------
 # Installation

 *refnx* has been tested on Python 2.7, 3.4, 3.5 and 3.6.
-It requires the *numpy, scipy, cython, pandas, lmfit, emcee* packages to work.
+It requires the *numpy, scipy, cython, pandas, emcee* packages to work.
 Additional features require the *nose, h5py, xlrd, uncertainties* packages.
 To build the bleeding edge code you will need to have access to a C-compiler to build a couple of Python extensions.
 C-compilers should be installed on Linux.
 On OSX you will need to install Xcode and the command line tools.
 On Windows you will need to install the correct [Visual Studio compiler][Visual-studio-compiler] for your Python version.

 ## Installation into a *conda* environment